bellobichi2/botscope/README.md

-Botscope : A tool for Reverse Engineering the Behaviour of Twitter Bots https://ieeexplore.ieee.org/abstract/document/8554675
+Botscope : A tool for Analyzing the behaviour of Twitter bots based on

+An approach for Reverse Engineering the Behaviour of Twitter Bots https://ieeexplore.ieee.org/abstract/document/8554675